Pierre François Étienne Bouvet de Maisonneuve: Service in the English Channel

 In June 1795, Bouvet was appointed to the frigate Rassurante, on which he roamed the English Channel until September.
 In November, he transferred on the corvette Foudroyante in Brest, on which he served until December.
 Then, he embarked on the frigate Bravoure, patrolling the English Channel until July 1796.

 At the Thermidorian Reaction, the Convention reestablished the practice of Letters of marque and privateer commerce raiding.
 Bouvet obtained a release from Navy duty to enlist on a privateer, the Triton.
 She departed on 10 November 1797 and preyed on British merchantmen until 17 February 1798, when she was captured by the frigate HMS Melpomene.
 Bouvet was taken prisoner.

-Released on 20 November 1798, Bouvet served in Brest harbour, before taking command of the 14-gun privater Furet on 16 December 1799.
-On the 26th at 10:15, Furet was intercepted by HMS Viper under Lieutenant John Pengelly, After a running chase of over two hours, Viper caught on Furet and delivered two broadsides that compelled her to strike her colours.
-Furet had four killed and six wounded, including Bouvet, who suffered an injury to the tight and was again taken prisoner.
+Released on 20 November 1798, Bouvet served in Brest harbour, before taking command of the 14-gun privateer Furet on 16 December 1799.
+On the 26th at 10:15, Furet was intercepted by HMS Viper under Lieutenant John Pengelly, After a running chase of over two hours, Viper caught up with Furet and delivered two broadsides that compelled her to strike her colours.
+Furet had four killed and six wounded, including Bouvet, who suffered an injury and was again taken prisoner.

 Released from captivity on 9 February 1800, Bouvet was appointed to the inspection of signals on the coasts near Brest; he held this position until 14 March 1801, when he was appointed to the frigate Consolante.
 He left Consolante in November 1801, and was appointed to Romaine in February 1802.
 In March, he transferred to the 74-gun Redoutable.

 On 1 March, Redoutable departed for Guadeloupe, attached to a division under Rear-Admiral Bouvet de Précourt.
 During the journey, on 24 April, Bouvet was promoted to Lieutenant.
 He left Redoutable on 20 August 1802.